hasura/graphql-engine/docs/graphql/manual/migrations/manage-metadata.rst

 .. rst-class:: api_tabs
 .. tabs::

+  .. tab:: CLI

+     Metadata can be reloaded with the :ref:`hasura metadata reload <hasura_metadata_reload>` command.

   .. tab:: Console

      1. Click on the settings (⚙) icon at the top right corner of the console screen.